 U.S. government regulations require all J-1 principals and their J-2 dependents to have Sickness and Accident insurance, and Medical Evacuation and Repatriation insurance in effect for the duration of the J status validity period.
 Acceptable proof of such coverage as meets the federal requirements will be determined by Exchange Visitor Services staff.
 Please note that it is the exchange visitor's responsibility to maintain valid health insurance for themselves and any active J2 dependents at ALL times from the start date on the DS-2019 until the end date on the DS-2019.
 A willful failure on the part of the exchange visitor to maintain effective insurance will result in termination of the visitor's program.
 If an exchange visitor or his/her J-2 dependents are outside of the U.S., the exchange visitor and dependents are still required to maintain current health insurance in order to maintain legal status and an active DS-2019.

-Below is a list of pre-approved plans that are strongly recommend by the UFIC, as we work closely with these companies and will be to assist should any issues arise.
+Below is a list of pre-approved plans that are strongly recommended by the UFIC, as we work closely with these companies and will be able to assist should any issues arise.
 The exchange visitor can simply print out the ID card for one of these policies which we will accept as proof of coverage.
 However, if an exchange visitor is looking to be covered by another insurance provider that is not listed below, the exchange visitor must first provide proof that that insurance meets the J visa requirements to the International Center.
 An exchange visitor can do this by having the insurance provider print in English the dates of coverage he/she will have (beginning and end-dates), his/her name with date of birth along with any J-2 dependents, and the dollar amount in U.S. currency for the specified categories listed on our Insurance Verification Form.
 If an exchange visitor is unable to provide proof of health insurance, he/she will be required to purchase one of the pre-approved plans that meet the mandatory requirements.
 If the exchange visitor purchases one of these plans, the exchange visitor must submit confirmation of purchase for him/herself and along with any dependents that are covered under his/her policy.

 The required insurance coverage must be purchased for a minimum of a 90-day period.
 Exchange visitors who will hold J status for less than 90 days may purchase insurance coverage on a month-to-month basis until the end of their program.